-The Lead Independent Director presides over the regularly conducted executive sessions of the Independent Directors, sets Board agendas and facilitates interactions between the Independent Directors and the senior management team.
+The Lead Independent Director presides over all meetings of the Board at which the Chairman is not present, including the regularly conducted executive sessions of the independent directors, sets Board agendas and facilitates interactions between the independent directors and the senior management team.

-- In March of 2014 Larry C. Glasscock was appointed by our Independent Directors to serve as our Lead Independent Director.
+- In March of 2014 Larry C. Glasscock was appointed by our independent directors to serve as our Lead Independent Director.
 David Simon has served since 2007 as the Chairman of the Board of Directors and Chief Executive Officer.
 The Board of Directors continues to believe that having David Simon fill these two leadership roles is an appropriate and efficient leadership structure.
-Together, our Lead Independent Director and the Chairman and Chief Executive Officer, facilitate clear leadership, responsibility and accountability, effective decision-making and a cohesive corporate strategy. - 7 of our 10 Directors are independent under the requirements set forth in the NYSE Listed Company Manual. - All of the members of the Audit Committee, Governance and Nominating Committee, and Compensation Committee are Independent Directors.
+Together, our Lead Independent Director and the Chairman and Chief Executive Officer, facilitate clear leadership, responsibility and accountability, effective decision-making and a cohesive corporate strategy. - 8 of our director nominees are independent under the requirements set forth in the NYSE Listed Company Manual. - All of the members of the Audit Committee, Governance and Nominating Committee, and Compensation Committee are independent directors under the listing requirements and rules of the NYSE and other applicable laws, rules and regulations. - Effective as of the 2016 Annual Meeting of Stockholders, Melvyn E. Bergstein, one of our independent directors, will retire from the Board.
+The Board of Directors has nominated Glyn F. Aeppel for election to the Board seat that will be vacant upon Mr. Bergstein's retirement.
+Mr. Rodkin and Ms. Aeppel were nominated for election to the Board of Directors upon the recommendation of the Governance and Nominating Committee who in 2014 retained an internationally recognized search firm to assist the Committee in its efforts to source high quality candidates for election to the Board.
+That search firm sourced both Ms. Aeppel and Mr. Rodkin as candidates for Board membership.